 The ability to communicate is our most human characteristic.
-It’s essential to learning, working, and social interaction.
+It’s essential to everyday contact with people and helps us learning, participate in education and work and importantly, social interaction.

-However, for the one in six Australians affected by hearing loss, a real problem — one that is overlooked and even ignored — is the impact this has on their educational opportunities.
+However, for the one in six Australians affected by hearing loss, a real issue — one that is overlooked and even ignored — is the impact this has on their educational and communication experiences and opportunities.

 One of the major barriers for people who are Deaf and hearing is the need to communicate with teachers, family and friends; the flexibility to have quick conversation between Auslan and English.

 Introducing OpenAccess Face to Face.
-A free iPad app supporting communication between deaf and hearing people
+A free iPad and iPhone app supporting Auslan learning and communication between deaf and hearing people.

 Communication barriers are broken down as Deaf and hearing people are able to communicate across languages with instant English to Auslan interactions, increasing learning and literacy opportunities.